OceanOutcomes/ocean-outcomes/who-we-are/our-team/index.md

 layout: our-team
 title: Our Team
 banner-image: http://placehold.it/740x490
-subtitle: We are a team of highly experienced, multidisciplinary fishery management and regional experts, fishers and conservationists with unparalleled fishery, management, and community expertise spanning the entire North Pacific.
+subtitle: With staff in Russia, Japan, and the United States, we are a nimble and well-connected team of fishery experts with a myriad of fishing industry, management, conservation, and business expertise.
 hero-image: landing-sections/vision-and-mission-hover.jpg
-teaser-text: We are a team of highly experienced, multidisciplinary fishery management and regional experts, fishers and conservationists with unparalleled fishery, management, and community expertise spanning the entire North Pacific.
+teaser-text: With staff in Russia, Japan, and the United States, we are a nimble and well-connected team of fishery experts with a myriad of fishing industry, management, conservation, and business expertise.
 weight: 2
 ---